treeverse/lakeFS/design/open/repository-operations-error-handling.md

 * Create the default `Branch` set to the initial `CommitID` and store it with the partition key generated above
   * If failed - try to set the `Repository` entry state to `failed` and return the error from the KV layer
   * If cannot set the `Repository` state to `failed` it is still consistent, as it is still in `initial` state
-* Set the `Repository` state to `active`
+* SetIf the `Repository` state to `active`
   * If failed - try to set the `Repository` entry state to `failed` and return the error from the KV layer
   * If cannot set the `Repository` state to `failed` it is still consistent, as it is still in `initial` state
 * Success

 ### CreateBareRepository
-Just the repository is created so this is pretty trivial
+Only the repository is created so this is pretty trivial
 * Create a `Repository` entity with its given `RepositoryID`, randomly generated `UniqueID` and `State` = `active`, under the common `graveler` partition
 * Return the result of the creation operation.
 If failed to create due to existence, return `graveler.ErrNotUnique`